Meitong127/p8105_mtp_mz3084-Meitong/p8105_mtp_mz3084-Meitong.md

 ![](p8105_mtp_mz3084-Meitong_files/figure-gfm/unnamed-chunk-22-1.png)<!-- -->
-I observe a large number of high-end outliers for states such as California (CA), Florida (FL).
-These outliers dominate the plot, especially for states with luxury housing markets, such as New York (NY) and California (CA).
+I observe a large number of high-end outliers for states such as California, Florida.
+These outliers dominate the plot, especially for states with luxury housing markets, such as New York and California.
 Therefore, there are significant differences in housing prices between the states.
-States such as California (CA) and Hawaii (HI) have significantly higher housing prices than other states.
-In contrast, states such as Arkansas (AR) and Kentucky (KY) have significantly lower housing prices.
+States such as California and Hawaii have significantly higher housing prices than other states.
+In contrast, states such as Arkansas and Kentucky have significantly lower housing prices.

 ``` r
 nyc_prices_2023 = merge(